rlipscombe/xerus/squirrel/bytecode/opcodes/index.md

     arg1: i32 | op: u8 | arg0: u8 | arg2: u8 | arg3: u8

+Comparison with Lua:

+Lua has 32-bit instructions, and refers to the arguments as A, B, C, and D.
+This makes it easier to refer to the registers, because you can talk about rA as the register that operand A refers to, etc..

+Whereas here, we've got arg0 and r0, which is a bit confusing.
+We can't use `r[0]`, because it looks like an array access.

+Other ideas?

 - [loads](loads)
 - [arith](arith)
 - [bitwise](bitwise)